 Users may be considered part of a conversation audience if they've Tweeted or engaged with a Tweet mentioning the topic or have dwelled on a Tweet about the conversation topic.

-You'll be able to see your campaign serving results according to conversation topic in your Ads manager < Audience section.
-Learn more on Ads manager.
+You'll be able to see your campaign serving results according to conversation topic in your Ads manager > Audience section.

 Conversation targeting FAQs